Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/stochastic_delay.md

 ### Markovian part

-We first define the parameters and the mass-action jump (see [Defining a Mass Action Jump](https://diffeq.sciml.ai/stable/types/jump_types/#Defining-a-Mass-Action-Jump) for details).
+We first define the parameters and the mass-action jump (see [Defining a Mass Action Jump](https://diffeq.sciml.ai/stable/types/jump_types/#Defining-a-Mass-Action-Jump) or [second part of Tutorials](tutorials.md) for details).

 ```julia
 using DiffEqJump, DelaySSAToolkit